KyoriPowered/adventure-docs/source/localization.rst

 To send text to a player that will be translated in the language they have selected in their client settings, use a translatable component.
 For example, :java:`Component.translatable("block.minecraft.diamond_block")` will render as "Block of Diamond" (or translated to another language) when viewed by the client.
 Some translation keys have arguments which are inserted into the translated content.
-For example, :java:`Component.translatable("block.minecraft.player_head.named", Component.text("Kezz101"))` will render as "Kezz101's Head".
+For example, :java:`Component.translatable("block.minecraft.player_head.named", Component.text("Mark"))` will render as "Mark's Head".
 Translatable components can have styling, hover/click events and children components just like any other component type.

 Resource pack language files